Return To Campus Plan

 Banach selected the English teaching assistant program in South Korea because it is a place she has grown to love over the last two summers in her work there as a teacher.
 She will leave for her placement in South Korea in July.

 “When I first visited South Korea as a teacher, all I knew was that it was a good place to go if you want to teach English as a foreign language,” said Banch.
 “I soon came to learn that besides its wealth of opportunities to pursue English teaching, Korea has a very rich and complicated history of politics, advocacy, language and literature, all things that I love learning about.

 “Besides the fact that I want to learn more about the history of the Korean Peninsula and its relationship with the surrounding nations, my first love is linguistics, especially linguistic anthropology, sociolinguistics and second-language acquisition," she continued.

 “The history of the Korean language is particularly unique, and language scholars are still unsure of the origins of many aspects of the Korean language.
 These uncertainties create space for further research in the field.
-I am interested in studying the relationship between Altaic languages like Korean, Turkish, and Mongolian and European languages like Basque and Finnish.
 I am also interested in combining my studies in second-language acquisition with research in sociolinguistics in an effort to enrich my pedagogical skills in the classroom.”